About King Nadolo - Pindula, Local Knowledge

 |−

+As a result, Nadolo landed a chance to play for South African Vodacom League, third-tier side FC Alex<ref name="Sunday"/>

-After failing to break into the top tier, Nadolo's maternal uncle urged him to come for trials at [[Highlanders Football Club]] in 2014.
-He
+After failing to break into the top tier, Nadolo's maternal uncle urged him to come for trials at [[Highlanders Football Club]] in 2014

 |+